-Meet Michael Grinder
+About Michael Grinder

-Raised outside Detroit by Jack and Eileen Grinder, Michael was born the second child out of 9 children.
+Raised outside Detroit by Jack and Eileen Grinder, Michael was born the second child out of nine children.
 His earlier years were marked by sickness and setbacks – born with eczema, he suffered from earaches every winter and asthma every summer, requiring the family to spend the summer months living outside of Detroit.

 To remedy this, Michael got ahold of the 100 most read novels by doctors and lawyers in America and began teaching himself to read.
 For two years, Michael woke up an hour before he was allowed to, snuck into a closet, and used the light inside to read.
 Despite finishing these great works of literature, Michael still prefers to write rather than read.

-Exploration in spirituality
+Exploration in Spirituality

 His time in seminary was an opportunity for him to slow down and discover an inner space, a place of prayer and reflection.

-In his own words: “I knew in high school I wanted to be a teacher/coach.
+In his own words: “I knew in high school that I wanted to be a teacher/coach.
 My teachers were priests, so in retrospect, I probably mixed up teaching with being a priest.
-When in seminary, I reflected on how most priests had great rapport with a class – almost a marital relationship – but they couldn’t hold the class accountable for fear of losing their primary relationship.
+In seminary, I reflected on how most priests had a great rapport with a class – almost a marital relationship – but they couldn’t hold the class accountable for fear of losing their primary relationship.

 Building a career, family, and love